-State the full legal name of the primary Contractor, headquarters address, and the name, title, mailing address, telephone number, email address and facsimile number of the contact person for this proposal.
+1. State the full legal name of the primary Contractor, headquarters address, and the name, title, mailing address, telephone number, email address and facsimile number of the contact person for this proposal:

 UnitedHealthcare by AmeriChoice®, a division of UnitedHealth Group (UHG), is the primary bidder for the Mississippi Children's Health Insurance Program (MS CHIP) and will be conducting business for this program using the license of UnitedHealthcare Insurance Company (UHIC).
-UnitedHealthcare Insurance Company is an indirect wholly-owned subsidiary of UnitedHealth Group incorporated, a Minnesota corporation.
+UnitedHealthcare Insurance Company is an indirect wholly-owned subsidiary of UnitedHealth Group Incorporated, a Minnesota corporation.
 UnitedHealthcare by AmeriChoice and UHIC are referred to collectively as "UnitedHealthcare" throughout this section.

-UnitedHealthcare is a nationally-recognized industry leader with a strong business presence in the State of Mississippi.
+UnitedHealthcare is a nationally-recognized industry leader with a stroing business presence in the State of Mississippi.
 Since 1973, the UnitedHealth Group companies collectively serve more than 180,000 Mississippians.
 Our extensive provider networks include 3,000 physicians and 85 Mississippi hospitals.

-Primary Contractor Information

-Primary Contractor Name:

-UnitedHealthcare (under licensure of UnitedHealthcare Insurance Company)
+Primary Contractor Name: Primary Contractor Information UnitedHealthcare (under licensure of UnitedHealthcare Insurance Company)

-Headquarters Address:

-450 Columbus Blvd.
+Headquarters Address: 450 Columbus Blvd.
 Hartford, CT 06103-0450

 Contact Information:

-Name:

-Norine Yukon
+Name: Norine Yukon

-Title:

-CEO, UnitedHealthcare by AmeriChoice
+Title: CEO, UnitedHealthcare by AmeriChoice

-Mailing Address:

-800 Woodlands Parkway, Suite 102
+Mailing Address: 800 Woodlands Parkway, Suite 102

+· Ridgeland, MS 39157

-Telephone Number:
+Telephone Number: 512.608.1817

-E-mail Address:
+E-mail Address: Nonne_Yukon@uhc.com

-Norine_Yukon@uhc.com
+Fax Number: 601.957.1306

-- 2. Is the primary Contractor an insurance company, third-party administrator or other type of organization?
-United Healthcare will be conducting business under the license of UHIC, an insurance company licensed statewide in Mississippi (NAIC# 79413) and is bidding as both fully-insured and self-insured. - 3.
-As of the proposal due date; how many years of experience does the primary Contractor have in providing services similar to those requested in this RFP?
+2. Is the primary Contractor an insurance company, third-party administrator or other type of organization?

+UnitedHealthcare will be conducting business under the license of UHIC, an insurance company licensed statewide in Mississippi (NAIC# 79413) and is bidding as both fully-insured and self-insured.

+As of the proposal due date; how many years of experience does the primary Contractor have in providing, services similar to those requested in this RFP?
 Please include in your response, the month and year the Contractor began to first provide the services.

-UnitedHealthcare and its predecessor companies have served government programs exclusively since October 1982, earning a reputation as an innovative developer of public sector health care solutions with 27 years of experience.
+UnitedHealthcare and its predecessor companies have served government programs exclusively since October 1982, earning a reputation as an innovative developer of public sector health care solutions with 27 years of expenence.

-- 4. As of the proposal due date, does the primary Contractor currently provide similar services to those requested in this REP to at least one employer group, with at least 50,000 covered lives (includes active employees, retirees, COBRA, and dependents)?
-This requirement can be met if the proposer currently services a federal or state medical assistance program, i.e., Medicare or Medicaid.
-If yes, provide the following information:
+4. As of the proposal due date, does the primary Contractor currently provide similar services to those requested in this REP to at least one employer group, with at least 50,000 covered lives (includes active employees, retirees; COBRA, and dependents)?
+This requirement can be met if the proposer currently services a federal or state medical assistance program, i.e., Medicaré or Medicaid.
+If yes, provide the following information.

 - i.
 Name of Client

 - ii.
 Number of Covered Lives

 - iii.
 Name of Key Contact

-- iv: Title of Key Contact:
+- iv: Title of Key Contact :

 - v.
 Telephone Number

 - vi.
 Fax Number

-vii.
-Email Address

-viii.
-Types of Services Provided
+viii Email Address viii Types of Services Provided